 You can test your sales process automation by emailing yourself or other team members and seeing how the message appears in their inboxes.
 If the email looks broken, it will also be an issue for your prospects.

 How Automaly Can Help With Automated Selling

-> Automaly is a sales automation consultant that can help you create and manage multiple sales strategies for your business.
+Automaly is a sales automation consultant that can help you create and manage multiple sales strategies for your business.
 Being a Pipedrive Premier Partner, we are proficient in the most popular sales automation systems and know how to set up the sales funnel.
-We help create a winning sales automation strategy that is guaranteed to save you costs and increase sales.
+We help create a winning sales automation strategy to save you costs and increase sales.

-> Sales automation is here to stay, and you’d better catch up.
+Sales automation is here to stay, and you’d better catch up.
 There are many sales automation services to help you optimise customer interactions.
 If you don’t know how to use them, contact Automaly.
 Investing in a sales automation system will save you time and lead to greater sales.